openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 <img src="img/otcodelab_top02C_01.png" alt="otcodelab_top02C_01.png"
      width="400"/>

 Check the child table.
 Notice that there's a new RLOC16.
 This is the RCP Joiner, as indicated by its ID and Extended MAC.
-In order to keep the Thread network together, it has switched parent Routers, from the FTD Commissioner to the FTD Joiner.
+In order to keep the Thread network together, it has switched parents, from the FTD Commissioner to the FTD Joiner.
 This results in a new RLOC16 for the RCP Joiner (because its Router ID changed, from 3 to 46).

 ```console
 ## FTD Joiner ##